 Our content may include links to products from our partners

-When you analyzing an investment (stock/option/currency) – Where do you put your focus on?
+When are you analyzing an investment (stock/option/currency) – Where do you put your focus on?

-One of the first things a trader has to think about when investing is which kind of analysis is most suitable for his/her trading goals.
+One of the first things a trader has to think about when investing is what kind of analysis is most suitable for his/her trading goals.

 However, investors often forget that there is another type of analysis at their disposal: Sentiment Analysis.

 Sentiment Analysis allows you to evaluate market sentiment, which will help you get potential directional signals about where the asset/market you are evaluating may be heading.

 Most of the time, you will see that positive information about a given asset or the health of the global economy leads to long positions.
 Negative information, on the other hand, will usually lead to short positions.